Wolfsburg on the way to becoming an inclusive (education) city

 What is the state of education in Wolfsburg?
 You can find an overview of the key findings and resulting recommendations on pages 22 to 32.

 The new education report updates the data from the first education report in 2011.
 A new and overarching focus topic is inclusive education.
-In addition, higher and further education as well as non-formal and informal education are also considered. bla bla bla bla
+In addition, higher and further education as well as non-formal and informal education are also considered.- Regional agreement on the joint education of children with (threatening) and without disabilities in Wolfsburg daycare centers

 "Action not waiting - what to do when you reach your limits?"